 Use Health Benefits and FSA Funds to Your Advantage

-Hearing insurance, while only offered to about 15 percent of the workforce, can provide much greater relief in terms of cost.
-Regardless, these benefits run dry at the end of the year if they aren’t used, so be sure to contact your insurer for more information about your specific policy.
+While only available to 15 percent of the workforce, hearing insurance can significantly reduce costs.
+However, it’s important to note that these benefits expire at the end of the year if not utilized, so it’s recommended to contact your insurer to learn more about your policy.

-If Denver Audiology is a preferred provider with your insurance company, we will directly bill your insurance for payment.
-Your employer may also offer an FSA or HSA (flexible spending account or health spending account) that pulls money from your paycheck pre-tax and sets it aside for future medical expenses.
-In this case, the costs would still come out of your pocket, but it would be untaxed.
+If Denver Audiology is a preferred provider for your insurance company, they can bill your insurance directly for payment.
+Your employer might also provide an FSA or HSA, which deducts pre-tax money from your paycheck to set aside for future medical expenses.
+In this case, while the expenses will still come from your pocket, they will not be taxed.

-If you’ve already used your FSA funds for the year, please consider what your hearing needs will be next year when you sit down with your company’s benefits coordinator and decide how much of your paycheck you’d like to reserve tax-free.
+If you have already used up your FSA funds for the year, it is wise to consider your hearing needs for the following year when meeting with your company’s benefits coordinator to determine how much of your paycheck you want to reserve tax-free.

 Frequently Asked Questions